A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

-Theorem~\ref{thm:alternating} implies that the Euler-normalized non-orientable $3$- and $4$-dimensional non-orientable genera agree for alternating knots.
+Before tackling the main results of the paper, we take a motivational interlude to briefly discuss torus knots.
+Theorem~\ref{thm:alternating} implies that $3$- and $4$-dimensional spanning surface defects agree for alternating knots.
 The torus knot $T(4,3)$ displays similar behavior, even though its ordinary $3$- and $4$-dimensional genera differ.
 Further, as with alternating knots, the bound in Theorem~\ref{thm:turaev} for $T(4,3)$ is sharp, though non-zero.

 \begin{prop} The torus knot $T4,3)$ has the following properties: \begin{enumerate} \item $\gamma_3(T(4,3)) > \gamma_4(T(4,3))$, \item $\sg^+_3(T(4,3)) = 0 = \sg^+_4(T(4,3)$ while $\sg^-_3(T(4,3)) = 2 = \sg^-_4(T(4,3)$, and \item $g_T(T(4,3)) = 1 = \asg_3(T(4,3))$. \end{enumerate} \end{prop}